tensorchord/pgvecto.rs-docs/src/cloud/manage/cluster.md

 ## Delete a cluster

-If you want to delete a cluster, navigate to the pgvecto.rs Cloud Console and click on the "Delete" button.
+If you want to delete a cluster, navigate to the PGVecto.rs Cloud Console and click on the "Delete" button.

 ![](../images/delete_cluster.png)